In an industry that doesn’t often put the consumer first, Lexop is changing the way companies manage their collection process.

-A lender will also need to know any debt assigned to your business, though they may also want to learn about personal debt if you are a sole proprietorship.
+A lender will also need to know any debt assigned to your business, though they may also want to learn about personal debt if you are a sole proprietor.
 Everything from the total debt amount to the monthly installments to the duration of the debt is used to determine whether you qualify for a business loan.
 Debt is not necessarily bad for a business to have, so long as, based on the revenue and cash flow, it is a manageable amount of debt.

 Time in Business